My School My Planet

 Funded by the National Lottery Heritage Fund and the Swire Charitable Trust, My School, My Planet is currently underway in 16 schools and educational settings across Walsall and the surrounding areas.

-Having completed their baseline surveys in January 2023, participating schools and settings are now planning and implementing changes to their school grounds using grant funding awarded through the project.
-They are working with various local community groups (including mental health groups, Scout groups, and allotment and gardening clubs) to embed these changes.
+Having completed their baseline surveys in January 2023, participating schools and settings are planned and implemented changes to their school grounds using grant funding awarded through the project.
+They worked with various local community groups (including mental health groups, Scout groups, and allotment and gardening clubs) to embed these changes.

-Delivery of the My School, My Planet project in Walsall will continue into the autumn before a final project celebration in mid-October 2023.
-Find out more about My School, My Planet Walsall below.
+Delivery of the My School, My Planet project in Walsall concluded with a final project celebration in October 2023.
+Find out more about the event below.

 MSMP North West